Holy Trinity Church, Bolton-le-Sands

 Holy Trinity Church (formerly St Michael's Church), is in the village of Bolton-le-Sands, Lancashire, England.
 It is an active Anglican parish church in the deanery of Tunstall, the archdeaconry of Lancaster, and the diocese of Blackburn.
-Its benefice is united with that of St Mark, Nether Kellett.
+Its benefice is united with that of St Mark, Nether Kellet.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 A church has been on the site since before 1094.
 The oldest parts of the present church are the tower and the north arcade, which date from the late 15th century.
 The nave was built in 1813.
 In 1847 the Lancaster architectural practice of Sharpe and Paley rebuilt the chancel, and in 1851 added a pulpit and a reading desk.
 The church was restored in 1863–64 by E. G. Paley (by this time Sharpe had retired from the practice).
 In 1881 the practice, now Paley and Austin, carried out further alterations, which included widening the north aisle, adding a vestry, a porch, a pulpit, and a font, lowering the floor, removing the gallery, opening the tower arch, replacing windows, reseating the church to accommodate 450 people, and retiling and refitting the chancel.